khurramjaved96/real-time-networks/README.md

 comment "For running locally".

 ## Test cases
 Test cases can be added in the tests directory.
 Create a new .h and .cpp file for the testcase and call the test case function in tests/test.cpp.
-The repo uses Travis-CI for Continuous Integration.
+The repo uses Github Actions for CI.